 As previously mentioned, cowboy-related memes are spreading like wildfire over the Internet.
 It has even gone over to video-sharing, social networking service TikTok!
 If you’re one of the six million users of this popular app, you’ve most likely come across the “Yee Haw Challenge.”

 In this challenge, users turn into a cowboy or cowgirl after drinking a beverage called “yee haw juice.”
-Playing in the background as they do the challenge is “Old Town Road” by Lil Nas X. The challenge is so popular, as of this writing, 1.8 million videos were uploaded and tagged with #YeehawChallenge.
+Playing in the background as they do the challenge is “Old Town Road” by Lil Nas X. The challenge is so popular, and as of this writing, 1.8 million videos have been uploaded and tagged with #YeehawChallenge.